Mean-Payoff Pushdown Games: Recursive Games and Modular Strategies

 \end{proof}

-{\bf Strict inequalities and stack boundedness.} Note that by Corollary~\ref{cor:ModularSupIffInf} the results of Lemma~\ref{lem:ModularMemorylessDeterminacy} and Theorem~\ref{thm:ModularStratInNP} also hold for objective $\LimSupAvg \geq 0$.
+{\bf Strict inequalities and stack boundedness.} Note that by Corollary~\ref{cor:ModularSupIffInf}, the results of Lemma~\ref{lem:ModularMemorylessDeterminacy} and Theorem~\ref{thm:ModularStratInNP} also hold for the $\LimSupAvg \geq 0$ objective.
 For modular strategies we only presented the result for mean-payoff objectives with non-strict inequalities.
 The results for strict inequalities follow from an adaptation of the proofs for non-strict inequalities (for which we prove memoryless modular strategies are sufficient).
+In particular, Corollary~\ref{cor:ModularSupIffInf} holds also for strict inequalities, that is, given a WRG $\wrg$, there exists a modular winning strategy for the objective $\LimSupAvg > 0$ iff there exists a modular winning strategy for the objective $\LimInfAvg > 0$.
 Moreover, the results also follow for mean-payoff objectives with the stack boundedness condition for the following reason: we observe that the manipulated operations never increase the stack height.
-Thus from our results it follow that if there is a modular winning strategy to ensure mean-payoff objective along with stack boundedness, then there is a memoryless modular strategy.
+Thus from our results it follow that if there is a modular winning strategy to ensure the mean-payoff objective along with stack boundedness, then there is also a memoryless modular winning strategy.
 Hence the NP upper bound follows for strict inequalities as well as for stack boundedness.